icarus8050/TIL/Database/covering_index/README.md

 수행 속도 : 776ms

 ```
+select *
-select * from (
+from (
-        select member_no
+    select t.member_no
     from membertest
-        order by member_no
-        limit 5000000, 100
+    limit 5000000, 1000
-    ) as i
-    inner join membertest as m
+) as i join membertest as m
 on i.member_no = m.member_no;
 ```